FGAMER768/FGAMER768/README.md

 - I also enjoy playing various games like Roblox, Minecraft, City Car Driving, Hello Neighbor, Zelda, and more. 🎮

-- I actually took a break because I have to study this year, I will come back 11 months later!

-I got into coding thanks to [@STY1001](https://github.com/STY1001).
-I find inspiration in their projects, and I want to express my gratitude to him.

 ### ℹ️ My Stats:

 <div align="center">